A Thousand Years (Christina Perri song)

-"A Thousand Years" is a song recorded by American singer and songwriter Christina Perri, and written by Perri and David Hodges, for The Twilight Saga: Breaking Dawn – Part 1.
-The song was released as a digital download on October 18, 2011, worldwide, and serves as the second single for the movie.
-Perri re-recorded the song with vocals from Steve Kazee for The Twilight Saga: Breaking Dawn – Part 2.
+"A Thousand Years" is a ballad recorded by American singer and songwriter Christina Perri, written by Perri and her producer David Hodges, for The Twilight Saga: Breaking Dawn – Part 1.
+The song was released worldwide as a digital download on October 18, 2011 and serves as the second single by Atlantic Records from the film's official soundtrack.

+The song became a sleeper hit, eventually reaching its peak position of number 11 for the UK singles chart and number 31 on the US Billboard Hot 100, following the release of the sequel The Twilight Saga: Breaking Dawn – Part 2 (2012); Perri re-recorded the song, again produced by Hodges, for the sequel, this time with vocals from Steve Kazee.
+It is certified Diamond in the US, seven-times Platinum in Australia, and five-times Platinum in the United Kingdom and New Zealand.

 Composition

-"A Thousand Years" is in the key of B-flat major, with a vocal range of F3 to C5.
+"A Thousand Years" is in the key of B-flat major, in 6/8 time with a vocal range of F3 to C5.

 The song was written about the love affair between Edward and Bella in the novel and subsequent film series Twilight.
+It plays in the credits.

 Music video

 An official lyric video of the song was premiered on October 17, 2011, via Perri's official Facebook and Twitter pages as well as her official website.
 On October 26, 2011, she released an official video for the song on her YouTube channel.
 The video begins with Perri holding a candle.
 It features a few clips from The Twilight Saga: Breaking Dawn – Part 1 interspersed between scenes with Perri singing in a room with a floor full of candles.
 Perri ends the video singing into a sunset.

-It has over 2 billion views, making it one of the top 100 most-viewed YouTube videos.
+As of September 2025, the video has accumulated 2.7 billion views.